 To illustrate its wide array of purposes in the digital landscape, this MasterCard brand-mission project shows customers the exciting delights and experiences they can pay for with Mastercard.
 In a fluid motion, the Mastercard symbol morphs into a stylized taco, followed up with a suitcase, a flashing Polaroid, and a map before looping back to the brand’s logo.

 Back in 2014, PayPal completely revamped their logo design, changing not only the wordmark but also the icon.
 The new icon looks like a monogram with the overlapping double “P” in bold italics.

-Paypal’s logo animation uses the brand’s corporate colors, animating two-fluid circles to rotate around the brand’s three major selling points.
+For this creative take on the PayPal logo, the brand’s corporate colors are used, along with an animation of two-fluid circles that rotate around the company’s three major selling points.
 Namely, a globe for global payments, a smartphone and a coin for mobile and cryptocurrency transactions, and a shield for its purchase protection policy.

 Sello is an e-commerce management platform that specializes in marketplace sales.
 The platform essentially integrates existing online stores into other popular e-commerce services, like Amazon, eBay, or Etsy.

 With a play on the concept behind the brand, Sello’s logo animation is simple, yet witty.
 Using Sello’s slender and rounded typeface, the animated logo keeps the first four letters static, while the “o” morphs into object icons.
 The “o” morphs into a ring, then headphones, and finally into a bouncing baseball, illustrating the extensive range of products sold through Sello.